MorpheoOrg/morpheo-orchestrator/README.md

 # Orchestrator
-Provide tracability of learning and predictions on Morpheo platform.

-A RESTful API with Flask (and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)).
+A RESTful API with Flask (and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)), which provides traceability of transactions occuring on the [Morpheo platform](https://morpheoorg.github.io/morpheo/index.html).
+In its next version, the Orchestrator will be translated to a permissionned blockchain.

 Documentation (with endpoints specification) can be found [here!](https://morpheoorg.github.io/morpheo-orchestrator/)